dkeenan7/LyteFyba/PCB/Readme.txt

 ================================================================
 Copy or Save As the .pcb file to a suitable name Display only bottom silkscreen and bottom copper layers.
-Unroute (^U) the blue track segment to the south of R1.
+Unroute (^U) the blue track segment immediately to the to the left of the south pad of R1.
 Select R1 and delete it.
 Add a new track starting from the end of the printed resistor and going up to the now unconnected via.
 Ok the warning that this will create one net Vdd from Vdd and BypR; this is unavoidable.
 Design rule check should still pass.